karthikrajkumar/karthikrajkumar.github.io/_posts/A day with api ai.md

 permalink: /general/api_ai.html
 ---

-I had a chance to work in API.AI, a subsidiary of google products.
+I had a chance to work in API.AI